oakridge-analytics/pb-buddy/reports/modelling/01b_historical_all_data_preprocessing.md

 Price - Outliers Removed:
 - Numerous ads put at fake high prices ( > 1 Mill.).
 From looking through ads, $20000 raw price was decided as a threshold.
 - Ads put < $100, asking "Make me an offer" or similar.
-We don't want to model cheap bikes!
+We don't want to model cheap bikes or similar.
 - Ads mention "Stolen" or similar.
 - People price ads with $1234 etc. These ads are all removed.